Pascalrender/pascalrender/README.md

-- 🔭 I’m currently working on Cybersecurity on Microsoft Azure.
+- 🔭 I’m currently working on infrastructure.
-- 🌱 I’m currently learning Defender 365, Intune, Exchange.
+- 🌱 I’m currently learning Networking and servers.
-- 👯 I’m looking to collaborate on Open source projects.
-Cybersecurity projects.
+- 👯 I’m looking to collaborate on Open source projects. infraestruture projects.
-- 🤔 I’m looking for help on cloud projects.
+- 🤔 I'm interested in power electronics and welding.
-- 💬 Ask me about hardware and azure.
+- 💬 Ask me about hardware and defender E3.
 - 📫 How to reach me: beng4l4@proton.me
 - ⚡ singularity is a bandwidth issue ⠓⠇⠇⠋⠗⠝⠙